This BLOG On Going Through Credit Repair To Qualify For Mortgage Was UPDATED And PUBLISHED On July 7th, 2020

 Risks Associated With Credit Repair To Qualify For Mortgage

-- Borrowers may not need to spend hundreds of dollars for credit repair to qualify for a mortgage
+- Borrowers may not need to spend hundreds of dollars on credit repair to qualify for a mortgage

 - Before entering into a credit repair program, please consult with a mortgage loan originator who is an expert in home loans with bad credit